come-maiz/tangamandapio/posts/quality-checklist-before-audit.md

 of the contracts' public API following the
 [NatSpec format](https://github.com/ethereum/wiki/wiki/Ethereum-Natural-Specification-Format).

 Which brings me to the next point.
-It is advisable to document the specification of your protocol, that's how others will know what to call and what to expect.
+I highly recommend that you document the specification of your protocol, that's how others will know what to call and what to expect.
 But more related to the topic at hand, in an audit we check that the implemented code works as intended by the specification.
-This document is a *must*, without it auditors will just guess your intentions which might result on some issues missed, because they are completely consistent within the system but take it to a state that you want to avoid.
+That's why this document is a *must*, without it auditors will just guess your intentions which might result on some issues missed, because they are completely consistent within the system but take it to a state that you want to avoid.

 Finally, there's the user documentation.
 For high quality systems, writing the user documentation should be mostly painless.
 The moment things get cumbersome